 Christian Background: Jody grew up listening to her dad read around the dinner table– from Genesis to the Chronicles of Narnia.
 Her mom opened school mornings with a chapter of Scripture and prayer.
 Both of these habits have been carried on into her daily life, loving words and the Word Himself.
 Upon moving to Colorado (2009), however, Jody began stepping back from her evangelical upbringing, shifting toward a deeper liturgical pursuit of knowing God.
 She was baptised and confirmed in the Anglican church, and now attends St George’s Anglican in Colorado Springs.

-A longtime resident of Dallas, Texas, John currently works for the U.S. federal government.
-He holds a law degree from Yale University, an undergraduate degree in government from Patrick Henry College, and a certificate in theology and ministry from Princeton Theological Seminary.
+A longtime resident of Dallas, Texas, John currently works as an attorney and writer in the Washington, D.C. metro area.
+He holds a J.D. degree from Yale Law School and an undergraduate degree in government from Patrick Henry College, and is presently pursuing his Master of Arts in Religion at the Institute of Lutheran Theology.
 He particularly enjoys studying how faith communities preserve their identities in the face of changing social conditions.
 In his spare time, John enjoys morning runs, reviewing movies, reading sociology and philosophy, and rejoicing in the renaissance of longform journalism.

-Christian Background: John was baptized and confirmed in the Lutheran Church – Missouri Synod, and remains a member.
+Christian Background: John was baptized and confirmed in the Lutheran Church—Missouri Synod, and remains a member.
 During college he explored Reformed theology, nondenominational churches, and Roman Catholicism before returning to his roots by way of St. Thomas Aquinas, Philip Melanchthon, and Soren Kierkegaard.
-His favorite modern Christian writers include David Bentley Hart, Edward Feser, and Paul Tillich.
+His favorite modern Christian writers include David Bentley Hart, Edward Feser, and Alasdair MacIntyre.

 Wesley is from Raleigh, North Carolina.
 He went to Liberty University for his undergraduate degree in Biblical Studies where he was also on the debate team.
 He currently resides in Lynchburg, Virginia and is a seminarian and Graduate Student Assistant at the Rawlings School of Divinity at Liberty.
 He enjoys the Old Testament, particularly prophetic literature.
 He is also a classical educator with Classical Conversations.
 He lives with his wife Caroline and their two dogs.
 In his spare time, he enjoys reading, writing, and tea.